 Ankle Mobility Drills

 Ankle mobility is perhaps the most important area to address to improve your snatch mobility.
 As I discussed in my article “The Ultimate Guide to Improving Your Overhead Squat” when ankle mobility is limited the entire body must compensate.
 The below video demonstrates this idea.

-On the left, you will see a box blocking my ankles to simulate poor flexibility.
+On the left, you will see me not pushing my knees forward to simulate poor ankle flexibility.
 Look at how much that makes my torso lean forward.
 And as a result, makes my shoulders go into some extreme range of motion.
 So, making sure your ankle mobility is great is necessary.

 My starting point for most mobility plans is to use eccentrics.
 The combination of strength and rapid mobility changes we see with these makes them a great technique to employ.
 Notice with this drill how I perform with the knee straight and then bent to hit both of the two calf muscles.

 I love this goblet squat stretch because it not only stretches the ankles but helps athletes feel more comfortable with a forward knee position squat that we need for solid snatch mobility.

 Second to the ankles, lat flexibility is essential for good snatch mobility.
 But, when stiff, we will see a number of compensations such as a poor overhead position and an overextended back.

 The combination of an externally rotated shoulder position plus hip flexion really ties the lats up.
 Add a light weight for an eccentric load and you have a fantastic overhead squat mobility drill with this one.